-Robust single linkage is a modified version of single linkage that attempts to be more robust to noise.
+Roust single linkage is a modified version of single linkage that attempts to be more robust to noise.
 Specifically the goal is to more accurately approximate the level set tree of the unknown probability density function from which the sample data has been drawn.

-$\textbf{X} \;\; [\text{array or sparse (CSR) matrix of shape (n_samples, n_features), or \}]$ cut [float] The reachability distance value to cut the cluster heirarchy at to derive a flat cluster labelling.

-'''

-array of shape (n_samples, n_samples)

-'''

-A feature array, or array of distances between samples if metric='precomputed'.

-k [int, optional (default=5)] Reachability distances will be computed with regard to the k nearest neighbors.

-alpha [float, optional (default=np.sqrt(2))] Distance scaling for reachability distance computation.
-Reachability distance is computed as \$max { core_k(a), core_k(b), 1/alpha d(a,b) }\$.

-gamma [int, optional (default=5)] Ignore any clusters in the flat clustering with size less than gamma, and declare points in such clusters as noise points.

-metric [string, or callable, optional (default='euclidean')] The metric to use when calculating distance between instances in a feature array.
-If metric is a string or callable, it must be one of the options allowed by metrics.pairwise_pairwise_distances for its metric parameter.
-If metric is "precomputed", X is assumed to be a distance matrix and must be square.

-algorithm [string, optional (default='best')] Exactly which algorithm to use; hdbscan has variants specialised for different characteristics of the data.
+- X [array or sparse (CSR) matrix of shape (n\samples, n\features), or array of shape (n\samples, n\samples)] A feature array, or array of distances between samples if metric='precomputed'. - cut [float] The reachability distance value to cut the cluster heirarchy at to derive a flat cluster labelling. - k [int, optional] Reachability distances will be computed with regard to the k nearest neighbors. (default 5) - alpha [float, optional] Distance scaling for reachability distance computation.
+Reachability distance is computed as \$max { core\k(a), core\k(b), 1/lpha d(a,b) }\$. (default sqrt(2)) - gamma [int, optional] Ignore any clusters in the flat clustering with size less than gamma, and declare points in such clusters as noise points. (default 5) - metric [string, or callable, optional] The metric to use when calculating distance between instances in a feature array.
+If metric is a string or callable, it must be one of the options allowed by metrics.pairwise\pairwise\distances for its metric parameter.
+If metric is "precomputed", X is assumed to be a distance matrix and must be square. - algorithm [string, optional] Exactly which algorithm to use; hdbscan has variants specialised for different characteristics of the data.
 By default this is set to best which chooses the "best" algorithm given the nature of the data.
 You can force other options if you believe you know better.
-Options are:

-- small

-- small kdtree

-- large_kdtree

-- large_kdtree_fastcluster

-core_dist_n_jobs [int, optional] Number of parallel jobs to run in core distance computations (if supported by the specific algorithm).
-For core_dist_n_jobs below -1, (n_cpus + 1 + core_dist_n_jobs) are used. (default 4)

-labels [ndarray, shape (n_samples,)] Cluster labels for each point.
+Options are: - small - small\kdtree - large\kdtree - large kdtree fastcluster labels\ [array [n\samples]] Cluster labels for each point.
 Noisy samples are given the label -1.

+3.1.
+API Reference 57

-cluster_hierarchy [SingleLinkageTree object] The single linkage tree produced during clustering.
+cluster\hierarchy [SingleLinkageTree object] The single linkage tree produced during clustering.
 This object provides several methods for:

 - Plotting

 - · Generating a flat clustering

 - Exporting to NetworkX

-- Exporting to Pandas
+- · Exporting to Pandas